TeaPartyCrypto/Tea/README.md

 Please download and configure Docker for your system.
 (GUI - [download](https://www.docker.com/products/docker-desktop/) CLI - [download](https://docs.docker.com/get-docker/))

+If you need help getting started, feel free to join us in the MineOnlium [Discord!](https://discord.gg/4JFjejV4FN) or PM me directly on Discord @ Filth#5858

 Here are a few things you can currently do with `tea`:

 * Browse the marketplace.